Is a Hospital Childbirth Class for Me?

 4. You want to successfully navigate the medical system.

-One of the most favorite hands-on exercises I do in my classes (this is by far the Dads’ favorite thing we do in class) is on working with your care provider to gather the information you need in order to make the best decisions for you and your family.
+One of the most favorite hands-on exercises I do in my classes (this is by far the Dads’ favorite thing we do in class, it’s such a great tip for delivery!) is on working with your care provider to gather the information you need in order to make the best decisions for you and your family.

 First, I give you the tools you need to work with your care provider and second, we role-play where you get to practice these tools.
 It’s fun AND extremely informative!